-|MA||Full-time||12 months||Oct 2018|
+|MA||Full-time||12 months||October 2018|

-|MA||Part-time||24 months||Oct 2018|
+|MA||Part-time||24 months||October 2018|

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.